labd/go-commercelayer-sdk/api/docs/GETOrderSubscriptionsOrderSubscriptionId200ResponseDataAttributes.md

 `func (o *GETOrderSubscriptionsOrderSubscriptionId200ResponseDataAttributes) UnsetSucceededOnLastRun()`

 UnsetSucceededOnLastRun ensures that no value is present for SucceededOnLastRun, not even an explicit nil
-### GetOptions

-`func (o *GETOrderSubscriptionsOrderSubscriptionId200ResponseDataAttributes) GetOptions() interface{}`

-GetOptions returns the Options field if non-nil, zero value otherwise.

-### GetOptionsOk

-`func (o *GETOrderSubscriptionsOrderSubscriptionId200ResponseDataAttributes) GetOptionsOk() (*interface{}, bool)`

-GetOptionsOk returns a tuple with the Options field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetOptions

-`func (o *GETOrderSubscriptionsOrderSubscriptionId200ResponseDataAttributes) SetOptions(v interface{})`

-SetOptions sets Options field to given value.

-### HasOptions

-`func (o *GETOrderSubscriptionsOrderSubscriptionId200ResponseDataAttributes) HasOptions() bool`

-HasOptions returns a boolean if a field has been set.

-### SetOptionsNil

-`func (o *GETOrderSubscriptionsOrderSubscriptionId200ResponseDataAttributes) SetOptionsNil(b bool)`

- SetOptionsNil sets the value for Options to be an explicit nil

-### UnsetOptions
-`func (o *GETOrderSubscriptionsOrderSubscriptionId200ResponseDataAttributes) UnsetOptions()`

-UnsetOptions ensures that no value is present for Options, not even an explicit nil
 ### GetCreatedAt

 `func (o *GETOrderSubscriptionsOrderSubscriptionId200ResponseDataAttributes) GetCreatedAt() interface{}`